unaizafaiz/cloudsim_example_scala/README.md

 #### Simulation2

-The second simulation is build on the following architecture:
+The second simulation is built on the following architecture:

 * Brokers = 2 each running 20 VM, 20 cloudlets and 40 VM, 20 cloudlet
 * Datacenters = 4 with following characteristics: